MYF95/crm-api-agilemonkeys/README.md

 1. Download or clone the repository
 2. Make sure you have the right ruby version
 3. Bundle install gems
-4. Migrate any pending migrations to the database with rails db:migrate
+4. Migrate any pending migrations to the database with `rails db:migrate`
-5. Run `rails db:seeds` to generate the default admin user
+5. Run `rails db:seed` to generate the default admin user
 6. Start the server and you're good to go!

 All of the documentation regarding the resources available will be inside the [wiki](https://github.com/MYF95/crm-api-agilemonkeys/wiki) of the project.